Candelaria-Retamal/hw1/README.md

 + A section called "RMarkdown Syntax", where you will demonstrate your RMarkdown skills!
 In this section make sure to:
-  - Illustrate an example to demonstrate a situation where caching a chunk using `cache = T` might not be beneficial.
+  - Illustrate an example to demonstrate a situation where caching a chunk using `cache = T` leads to incorrect execution of the code.
   Provide a brief explanation of the results observed.
   - Generate 2000 random samples from a Poisson distribution with $\lambda = 2$
   using the function `rpois()`.
 Store these 2000 values in a vector called `y`.
   Then, compute the empirical mean and variance of `y`.
 Are these different